 Be a Good Listener

 Listening is an essential part of communication.
-It’s one of the skills that you can learn and improve, which will help you build trust with your audience.
+It’s one of the skills you can learn and improve to help you build trust with your audience.

 When someone is talking to you, they want to feel like they’re being heard and understood—and if you aren’t listening to them in return, then it doesn’t matter how good your Content is or what kind of expert status (or lack thereof) they give themselves: they won’t be able to trust anything else coming out from under your name because there’s no way for them ever feel like their concerns were appropriately addressed by anyone involved with this project.